rosell-dk/htaccess-capability-tester/README.md

 If you are in need of a test that discovers if an `.htaccess` causes an 500 Internal Server error, it is even more simple: Just extend the *AbstractCrashTester* class and implement the *getHtaccessToCrashTest()* method (see `GrantAllCrashTester.php`)

 ### Using another library for making the HTTP request
-This library simply uses `file_get_contents` to make the HTTP request.
+This library simply uses `file_get_contents` to make HTTP requests.
 It can however be set to use another library.
 Use the `setHTTPRequestor` method for that.
 The requester must implement `HTTPRequesterInterface` interface, which simply consists of a single method: `makeHTTPRequest($url)`